 Joyce Wambui Kamau: The most memorable thing is meeting the Mamlins (Joe and Sarah Ellen) and the Bosins (Tal and Betsy).
 I was humbled by their kindness.
 I was awed by their achievements.
 They challenged me to be intentional about giving back.
 Interacting with them inspired me to keep pushing despite all the challenges we're facing in Kenya.
 They were able to impact Kenya during much harder times and this made me so hopeful!

 I came with the goal of becoming a gynaecologist or a urologist but after rotating in the hospital my mind has been opened to other options.
 I am now considering OB/GYN, pediatrics, pulmonology, psychiatry and participating in global health.
-This opportunity has opened up my mind to see that there are areas in medicine that are yet to be explored and that there will always be something new to lear
+This opportunity has opened up my mind to see that there are areas in medicine that are yet to be explored and that there will always be something new to learn.

 James Waitutu Maina: One of the most memorable moments was the dinner with Joe and Sarah Ellen Mamlin.
 From the sumptuous meals to hearing the inspiring stories of how they’ve spent their lives doing philanthropic work around the world, it was truly fulfilling.
 Their efforts in founding AMPATH Kenya, establishing several clinics in Kenya, supporting vulnerable young people to achieve their dreams, training young doctors, and developing a medical records system, among other initiatives, have had a significant impact on the Kenyan people.
 This experience challenged me to realize that I can be the change I want to see in the world.